Etymologies of Phrases, Words, Alphabets

 The Greek word synagogue is used in English to cover all of the preceding possibilities.

-2. And according to Jerome in 382AD with regards to Matthew, "he did first of all compose a Gospel of Christ in Judaea in the Hebrew dialect for the benefit of those of the circumcision who had believed.
+2. Jerome in 382AD "Matthew did first of all compose a Gospel of Christ in Judaea in the Hebrew dialect for the benefit of those of the circumcision who had believed.
 Who translated it after that in Greek is not sufficiently ascertained."
+That accounts for the extra Q source statements in Matthew.

-3. Whether Matthew's Greek translation preceded or followed Luke's gospel is irrelevant.
+3. Whether Matthew in Greek preceded or followed Luke's gospel is irrelevant.
 While some of the recorded facts have differences in perception based on memory recollection, there is no inaccuracy, and the three gospels were very keen to copy exactly the same Greek phrase found in the other wherever possible.
 Give the Holy Spirit full room to move.

-210. Tartarus — A Greek word, not found in the Hebrew, used by Peter in 2 Peter 2:4 and used twice in the Greek translation of the Old Testament, known as the Septuagint.
+215. Tartarus — A Greek word, not found in the Hebrew, used by Peter in 2 Peter 2:4 and used twice in the Greek Old Testament the Septuagint.
+See too Tannin and Leviathan

-211. Taxes — History in Australia and Worldwide.
+216. Taxes and Pensions — History in Australia, in Scripture, and worldwide.

 1. Terra is the Latin word for land (in general)